VoltLang/Diode/doc/jsonoutput.md

         "children": [{...}]
     }

+If present, `parent` is a string containing the name of this classes parent class.

+If present, `interfaces` is an array of strings of interfaces this class implements.

 `isAbstract` is a `boolean` value that is `true` when the given class is an `abstract` class.

 `isFinal` is a `boolean` value that is `true` when the given class is an `final` class.

+## Interface

+    {
+        "kind": "interface",
+        "name": "...",
+        "parents": ["..."],
+        "doc": "...",
+        "access": "...",
+        "children": [{...}]
+    }

+If present, `parents` is a list string containing the name of this interface's parent interfaces.

 ## Alias